cverDeepAI/DiagGPT/README.md

 ## Overview

-**DoctorGPT** is a vision-language model (VLM) fine-tuning framework designed for medical imaging understanding and clinical question answering.
-Built on top of state-of-the-art multimodal large language models, DoctorGPT aims to bring AI-assisted diagnostic capabilities to real-world clinical workflows.
+**DiagGPT** is a vision-language model (VLM) fine-tuning framework designed for medical imaging understanding and clinical question answering.
+Built on top of state-of-the-art multimodal large language models, DiagGPT aims to bring AI-assisted diagnostic capabilities to real-world clinical workflows.

 The system supports multi-turn visual conversations grounded in medical images, enabling contextual reasoning and structured clinical responses.